 The short answer: yes.

-Eczema usually shows up on your inner elbows, on the backs of your knees, or in the folds of your neck.
-But unlike fungal infections, eczema will be triggered by weather changes, certain soaps, or stress.
+- Atopic dermatitis.
+You might have eczema, a chronic condition that causes dry, red, scaly, itchy, or cracked skin.
+This usually shows up on your inner elbows, on the backs of your knees, or in the folds of your neck.
+Unlike fungal infections, weather changes, certain soaps, or stress can trigger eczema flares.

-Psoriasis is a chronic skin condition caused by an immune system dysfunction.
+- Psoriasis.
+Psoriasis is a chronic skin condition that occurs due to an immune system dysfunction.
 It causes red, scaly patches on your body, including on your elbows and knees.
-Silvery, flaky plaques can be a giveaway that you should get checked out.
+Silvery, flaky plaques can be a giveaway that you should speak with a physician about your symptoms.

-Chickenpox and shingles are caused by the same virus.
+- Shingles.
+The same virus causes chickenpox and shingles.
 So if you’ve had chickenpox, that virus is already in your body and shingles can show up whenever it wants.
-Shingles causes small, clustered red bumps on your body that look a little like pimples or hives.
+Shingles is painful and causes small, clustered red bumps on your body that look a little like pimples or hives.

 Fungi are everywhere, most of the time just minding their own business.
 But sometimes they can cause skin infections that look like rashes or dry and flaky skin.
 They’ll usually feel itchy too.

 The good news is that most are treatable with OTC medications.
-Contact a healthcare pro if your symptoms don’t get better, if you aren’t sure whether it’s a fungal infection, or if you have a preexisting condition that weakens your immune system.
+Contact a healthcare pro if your symptoms don’t improve, if you aren’t sure if it’s a fungal infection, or if you have a preexisting condition that weakens your immune system.